 It’s estimated that more than a million Costco members have already utilized the Costco car buying service.
 These members researched vehicles, compared specs, calculated their monthly payments, and got a discount without ever leaving home.

-Let’s take an in-depth look into the Costco Car Buying program and see if it’s any better than buying at the dealership.
+Let’s take an in-depth look into the Costco Buying service and see if it’s any better than buying at the dealership.
 We’ll discuss the key differences and tell you if it’s truly worth it.

 1. You Must be a Costco Member